BriceChou/EmguCvDemo/README.md

 # EmguCvDemo
- * It a demo for Engu Cv.
+ * It's a demo for Engu Cv.